Harvinator/back-end-instructions/readme.txt

 = 3.1 =
 * Bugfix - renamed a variable that was causing a conflict with other plugins.
+* Added German and Spanish translations.
+I don't speak German or Spanish, so if I'm off, please feel free to edit :)

 = 3.0 =
 * made a few security fixes